 Anxiety is a word used to describe feelings of worry and fear.
 It can include both the emotional and physical feelings we might have when we are worried or nervous about something.
 Like knots in your tummy, feeling sick, your heart racing, panic attacks feeling out of control or unable to sleep.
 Although it can feel uncomfortable, anxiety is a natural biological response to feeling threatened.

 Everyone feels anxious sometimes.
 For example, stressful situations like exams or moving home might make you feel nervous or worried.
 While the situation is happening you may find it hard to sleep, eat or concentrate.
 These feelings are completely normal and usually disappear after the situation has stopped.

 Because anxiety is common it can be hard to tell if it’s becoming a problem.
 If you feel worried all of the time, the feelings are overwhelming and it’s affecting your life and stopping you from getting on with things then you may want to get some support.
-This could include talking to someone at home, telling a teacher, asking for an appointment with a school nurse or speaking to us on the 121 chat on the site.
+This could include talking to someone at home, telling a teacher, or asking for an appointment with a school nurse .

 Why Does Anxiety Happen?

 Anxiety is related to our “fight or flight” response as human beings.
 When you feel under threat your body physically prepares to either fight the danger or run away.
 That can lead to things like your heart beating faster or feeling sweaty.
 There is a great explanation of anxiety in the video below:

 What makes you feel threatened can be different for everyone.
 It’s hard to know for sure why some people have problems with anxiety and others don’t.
 Some reasons include personality, past experiences, diet, physical and mental health, everyday life and habits, drugs or medication or genetics.